aiidateam/aiida-core/docs/source/link_types/index.rst

 of the link, and they are documented at the :doc:`QueryBuilder section <../querying/querybuilder/usage>`.
-For example, if there is an **INPUT** link from data D to calculation C, D is the “input_of” C, or equivalently D is the “output_of” C.
+For example, if there is an **INPUT** link from data D to calculation C, D is the “input_of” C, or equivalently D is the “output_of” C. Currently, in the QueryBuilder, input_of and output_of refer to any link type, where C is the head of the arrow and D is the tail.